naiveau/naiveau/README.md

 ### Hi there 👋

+I'm a Graphic Designer who is learning programing.
+Currently taking on CS50 :muscle:
 <!--
 **naiveau/naiveau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.